 'You are correct in your assumption Lord Dancey, for my visit is based on the actual investigation of the murders that are betiding'.

 'Then please join us for a glass of wine.
-Oh, ever so admirable and dedicatory you are Detective Crow.
-I would loathe being your foe, but then again, I am confident that it would be exciting.
-Do you not think so detective?'
+Oh, ever so admirable and dedicatory you are.
+I would loathe being your foe, but again, I am confident that it would be exciting.
+Do you not think so inspector?'
 Lord Dancey asked raffishly.

 'A doubtful friend is worse than a certain enemy.
 Let a man be one thing or the other, and we then know how to meet him', I quoted.